Asheville Texting & Driving Accident Lawyers

 After you have been injured in a motor vehicle accident, you and your family will no doubt ask, “Why did this happen?”
 While determining the cause of the accident, your personal injury lawyer may file an effective claim for compensation on your behalf.
-At Hensley Cloninger & Greer, P.C., we bring our depth of experience and our genuine compassion for the injured to benefit our clients who face challenging recoveries.
+At Hensley Cloninger & Greer, P.C., our texting and driving accident attorneys bring our depth of experience and our genuine compassion for the injured to benefit our clients who face challenging recoveries.

 While you do your best to recover physically, we are ready to work hard to recover compensation for you.
 We may subpoena cellphone records for the driver whose car or truck struck yours.
 Mobile phone usage records may show that the other driver was talking or texting around the time of the crash.

-How Might You Know That Another Driver Is Texting And Driving?
+How Might You Know that Another Driver Is Texting & Driving?

 Common signs of driving while texting include: